facebook/react-native/CONTRIBUTING.md

 arch -x86_64 pod install
 ```

+The React Native blog is generated [from the Markdown sources for the blog](https://github.com/facebook/react-native-website/tree/HEAD/website/blog).

 ### Make the fix
 Now that your branch is set up and ready for commits, go ahead and fix the bug you are working on or make some small change that you want to check in.